 LAVTA's Rapid service, launched in January 2011 features 15-minute service on major arterials throughout the Tri-Valley offering a connection to every BART Train.
-The primary goal of the service is to connect major Tri-Valley employment, retail, medical, and civic locations with fast and efficient bus service as well as to BART.
-The Rapid features frequent service, limited bus stops, transit signal priority, improved bus stop amenities including real-time arrival signs, hybrid technology buses, and unique branding.
+The primary goal of the service is to connect major Tri-Valley employment, retail, medical, and civic locations with fast, frequent bus service, including the BART system.
+The Rapid features limited bus stops, transit signal priority, improved bus stop amenities including real-time arrival signs, hybrid technology buses, and unique branding.

-The Authority's fixed route service is supplemented by Dial-A-Ride paratransit service, which transported 50,967 mobility-impaired patrons in FY2018 on approved vehicles provided by the contracted paratransit provider.
-While the number of paratransit passengers decreased during the period from FY09 to FY12, the number of passengers increased between FY13-FY16.
-There was a sharp increase in paratransit trips between FY15 and FY16, which led to increased enforcement of existing paratransit operational and eligibility policies to manage demand.
-As expected, there was a decrease in trips between FY16 and 17, and another decrease between FY16 and FY17.
-LAVTA also subsidizes taxi rides for paratransit eligible-passengers through its parataxi program.
+The Authority's fixed route service is supplemented by Dial-A-Ride paratransit service, which transported 48,141 mobility-impaired patrons in FY2019 on approved vehicles provided by the contracted paratransit provider.
+While the number of paratransit passengers decreased during the period from FY09 to FY12, the number of passengers increased significantly between FY13-FY16.
+To manage the demand, the Authority has focused on improved information and education on transportation options, including the fixed route system, parataxi and GoDublin programs, as well as productivity and eligibility policies.
+As anticipated, there was a decrease in trips between FY16 and 17, and another decrease between FY16 and FY17, and a further decrease in both FY18 and again in FY19.

 The August 2016 bus system redesign shifted unproductive fixed route resources away from low-ridership areas and boosted frequency on major arterials.
 This left places in the Wheels service area without fixed route service.
-In order to continue to provide residents with a transportation option, LAVTA staff engaged in a pilot partnership with Transportation Network Companies (Uber, Lyft and De Soto Cab) to provide discounted service in the City of Dublin.
+In order to continue to provide residents with a transportation option, LAVTA staff engaged in a pilot partnership with Transportation Network Companies (Uber, Lyft and De Soto Cab) to provide discounted service in the City of Dublin that is named GoDublin.
 This pilot program is expected to continue through FY2019.